ashwinraj-in/ashwinraj-in.github.io/README.md

 ![Demo](https://github.com/ashwinraj-in/ashwinraj-in.github.io/blob/main/Demo.gif)

 This is a fully responsive website designed using HTML5 and CSS3.
 The code for designing the navigation bar and presenting the typing animation, used in the home screen is present in the ```main.js``` file of assets folder.
+Insights into the performance of the website can be realized using analytics services such as Google analytics.
+Google analytics can be set by adding the ```analyticsId``` from your Google Analytics account inside the Google Analytics script tag.

 # Technology Stack and Development